thegreatshasha/atari_ai/README.md

 ### 25% accuracy
 <img src="https://cloud.githubusercontent.com/assets/890250/14069264/4a63e86e-f4b5-11e5-9732-e26c0ada86d5.gif" alt="Agent2" height="100" align="right"/>
-An agent which has learnt to dodge the red brick some times.
+An agent which tries to move away from the red brick and find a safe spot.
 It gets a score of 2529/10000 = 25% accuracy.
 The agent still oscillates a lot but lesser than first case.
-It does run into the red brick occasionaly though.
+It does run into the red brick occasionally though.

 ### 86% accuracy
 <img src="https://cloud.githubusercontent.com/assets/890250/14069263/4a602094-f4b5-11e5-8a0e-63a236134841.gif" alt="Agent3" height="100" align="right"/>